jank-lang/jank/CONTRIBUTING.md

 Please use jank's Github [issue tracker](https://github.com/jank-lang/jank/issues) for reporting bugs.
 Before creating a new issue, please search for an existing issue on your topic and use that if it exists.

+## Pull request process
+Once you're ready to share your changes with use for review and merge consideration, please make a pull request on Github.
+Add a description of your change to your pull request, as well as a descriptive title.

+To convey that your pull request is ready for review, please add me (Jeaye Wilkerson) as a reviewer.
+I will then review your pull request when I am next available.

+After review, I may request iteration on your pull request.
+If you iterate and you're ready for review again, please add me as a reviewer again in order to request another review.
+Github emails me with every change you push, but I cannot know which one is final.
+A request for review is unambiguous.

 ## AI-assisted contribution policy
 You **MAY** use AI assistance for contributing to jank, as long as you follow